-If you are experiencing discomfort with your contact lenses, get in touch with Switalski Eye Care in Plano today.
+If you are experiencing discomfort with your contact lenses, get in touch with Switalski Eye Care in East Plano today.
 We'll get to the bottom of the problem and provide effective solutions for all-day comfort.

 What kinds of contacts are available?

 Contact lenses are available in a wide range of materials and replacement schedules.
 Disposable contact lenses and extended wear contacts are the most convenient for many users.

 I've already been fitted for contact lenses, so why did my optometrist ask me to come back?